gebhardm/flmdisplay/README.md

 ## Installing the database

 As the combined script stores Fluksometer data, a proper database must be installed; in my case it is SQlite.
-A previous use of MySQL quitted its cooperation.
+An alternative use of MySQL is also possible.

 	sudo apt-get install sqlite3

 This installs the database and all dependent packages.
 Everything else is done from the serving script.

+For MySQL install it by

+    sudo apt-get install mysql-server

+and prepare the required database settings by executing the script

+    ./createdb.sh

+As written, either use SQlite or MySQL.

 ## Installing node.js

 To run the persistence and visualization script install [node.js](http://nodejs.org).
 For this you may take the sources from [http://github.com/nodejs/node](http://github.com/nodejs/node) and compile it on your Raspberry Pi.
-Use following command sequence - make sure to select the branch to your convenience
+Use following command sequence - make sure to select/checkout the branch to your convenience

 	cd ~
 	git clone http://github.com/nodejs/node